KODM

-KODM (97.9 FM "Mix 97.9") is a radio station that serves the Midland–Odessa metropolitan area with Hot AC music.
+KODM (97.9 FM "Mix 97.9") is a radio station that serves the Midland–Odessa metropolitan area with hot adult contemporary music.
 The station is under ownership of Townsquare Media.
 Its studios are located on Highway 191 just west of Midland (its city of license) in rural Midland County, and its transmitter is located midway south of Midland and Odessa.